Friday, March 27, 2026

 The story...

 I was living in my college dorm room with my 10-gallon aquarium.
 I'd cared for my ten neon tetras for three quarters - everybody knew how much I liked them.
-One day, I unlocked my door, walked over to my aquarium and saw only one two big fish that weren't my neons.
+One day, I unlocked my door, walked over to my aquarium, and saw only two big fish that weren't my Neons.
 "These are his fish.
 This must be a prank.
 He must have switched the fish between our tanks as a joke."
 I ran down the hallway and pounded on his door.
 "WHERE ARE MY FISH?"
-He felt my anger, we went to see the tank site together, and he admitted that he put his fish in my aquarium while he was cleaning his.
+He felt my anger, we went to see the tank site together - he admitted that he put his fish in my aquarium while he was cleaning his.
 "I'm sorry."

 What happened within the next five minutes embarrasses me now.
-I reacted quickly and took both of the fish out of the aquarium to chop them into pieces to expose my ten dead fish.
+I reacted quickly and took both of the fish out of the aquarium and chopped them into pieces to expose my ten dead fish.
 I had my retribution yet my friend and I were both left with negative feelings and emotions.
 There was resolution yet my conscience said "you done wrong."

 Is there a place for retribution within the only church in town?
 There'll be situations where people will be justified for taking retribution.
 I wish I'd forgiven my friend for his honest, yet unthinking, act.
 Might I've shown mercy to those two simple fish that were just doing what they were created to do?
-My character in this epic story of life might've been a tad better - maybe?
+My character, in this epic story of life, might've acted a tad better?
+How does a person actually become better?

 Just for today...